adey4/food-sales-predictions/README.md

 The final model is a decision tree with max_depth = 6 and min_samples_leaf = 51.

-This model shows an R^2 of 0.60, a mean absolute error (MAE) of 735, and a root-mean squared error (RMSE) of 1056.
+The model shows an R^2 of 0.60, a mean absolute error (MAE) of 735, and a root-mean squared error (RMSE) of 1056.

-This model can explain 60% of the variance in item sales based on the given item and outlet features.
+60% of the variance in item sales can be explained by the model based on the given item and outlet features.
 On average, the model is off by 735 sales with a residual standard deviation of 1056 sales.

 ## Recommendations: